 Don’t worry, we wouldn’t necessarily consider this a negative though.
 Most bed-in-a-box mattress covers (even the ones that are removable) are not machine washable.
 Really, there’s only a handful of mattresses (YogaBed and Novosbed to name a couple) that have machine washable covers.
 To safeguard against spills and stains, you may want to look into purchasing a mattress protector.
 Helix offers a waterproof option or you could always just shop among the dozens of options on Amazon.

-Despite the thick layer of memory foam the Helix Luxe beds use for their true comfort layer, we wouldn’t say the mattresses have a prototypical memory foam feel.
+Although the Helix Luxe beds use memory foam, we wouldn’t say the mattresses have a prototypical memory foam feel.
 Instead, we actually think the mattresses have more of a soft, neutral-foam feel.
-In other words, you feel more of the soft, pillow top than you do the layer of memory foam.
+In other words, you feel more of the soft, pillow top than you do the memory foam.
 Don’t get us wrong, the beds are super comfortable, you just don’t feel like the top layers really contour to your body’s curves like the top layers on the Puffy Lux, for example.

 Now this may or may not be preferable.
 It really just depends on what you like.
 If you prefer the the deep, conforming sensation that memory foam is known for, we’d recommend taking a look at our list of the Best Memory Foam Mattresses.
 If you like more of a universal, soft foam feel that still provides a good amount of pressure relief, then the Helix Luxe mattresses are a good choice.

 Keep in mind, with a lot of true memory foam beds, you’ll often feel as if you’re sort of stuck-in-the-mattress.
 Luckily, with the Helix Luxe beds, you won’t ever get any sort of that stuck-in-the-mud type feel.